adavisfoy/stock-analysis/README.md

 - **Original Code:**
   - The original code utilized **only one array for "tickers."** We then declared **specific variables** for "startingPrice" and "endingPrice".
 We then looped through the data a ticker at a time, which populated the output one row at a time for the current ticker.
 Because we evaluated each ticker individually, we had to loop through the data 12 times.
   - **Code execution times** for the 2017 analysis and 2018 analysis using the **original code** were **0.87 seconds and 0.86 seconds** respectively.
-  - See Original Nested Loop code below along with screenshots of the code execution times below.
+  - See the **Original Nested Loop code** below along with screenshots of the code execution times.

 ```ruby
 For i = 0 To 11